Zxynine/NoComponentDrag/README.md

 ## Changelog

+* v 1.0.3
+  * Complete code rework by ZXYNINE
+  * Removal of old features that are no longer needed.
 * v 1.0.2
   * Fix for "Insert -> Derive" missing the insert panel.
 Issue #1.
 Credits to [ZXYNINE](https://github.com/Zxynine) for locating the bug and providing an initial fix.
   * Optimized synchronization of Direct Edit and Parametric mode drag options.